Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 When you’re insulin resistant, it simply means your cells are resistant to insulin, thus you’re at a higher risk of storing food as body fat, as opposed to burning it for energy.

-This also creates inflammation in the body which leads to many other health issues.
+This can also create inflammation in the body which leads to many other health issues.

 Intermittent fasting is great for overweight men, who struggle with metabolic issues, and are looking to lose fat.

-Intermittent fasting can still be beneficial for women, but a more relaxed eating window of 10-12 hours may be a good start.
+Intermittent fasting can still be beneficial for women, but a more relaxed eating window of 10-12 hours may be a better start.

-It’s also great for people who need to lose weight and “don’t have time” for breakfast or just aren’t hungry in the morning.
+It can also be great for people who need to lose weight and “just don’t have time to eat breakfast in the morning” or just aren’t hungry in the morning.

 The initial adaptation period may roughly take 7-14 days and during those first few days, it will really test your will power.